magento/devdocs/guides/v2.0/cloud/before/before-workspace.md

 You need a fully set up Magento Enterprise Cloud Edition account to begin developing and launch your store on the Magento cloud.
 Have the following prepared to complete your initial workspace and project setup:

  * Magento Enterprise Cloud Edition account with an added user account (no need to have a project created yet)
- * Magento authentication keys
+ * Magento authentication keys from Magento Marketplace

 ## Get started
 You should be ready to go!
 The following sections provide a link to the previous step, instructions, and a link to the next step to start developing:

-* Install all prerequisite software and tools on your local workspace
+* Install all prerequisite software and tools on your host system (laptop, desktop, etc) and local workspace (VM)
 * Install Magento Cloud CLI
 * Set up SSH keys
 * Configure the Magento file system owner